General Hospital (British TV series)

-General Hospital was a British daytime soap opera produced by ATV that ran on ITV from 1972 to 1979.
+General Hospital is a British daytime soap opera produced by ATV that ran on ITV from 1972 to 1979.
 General Hospital was an attempt to replicate the success of one of British television's first major soap operas, Emergency Ward 10.
 The original theme music was "Girl in the White Dress" by the Derek Scott Orchestra which was used until 1975, when it was replaced by Johnny Pearson's "Red Alert" for the 60-minute episodes.

 History

 In 1972, ITV started to broadcast programmes on weekday afternoons, triggering a new wave of productions to fill in the extended schedules.
 Among the first of these shows, which were aimed at giving advertisers access to housewives, were the long-running rural soap Emmerdale Farm (YTV) and the twice-weekly medical drama General Hospital.

 Set in a fictional Midlands town, the series followed the romantic and professional lives of its doctors and nurses.
 While the location and the characters names had been changed, in most other respects General Hospital was almost identical to its predecessor, Emergency Ward 10, a deliberate attempt to recreate its success.

 In 1975, after 270 twice-weekly episodes, General Hospital was given a prime time slot on Friday evening.
 The move saw the episode lengths double from 30 to 60 minutes, with each episode being more self-contained, while on-screen medical procedures, including detailed scenes of surgery, became more prominent.

 Amongst the regular cast of the series was actor Tony Adams who played Doctor Neville Bywaters; he also appeared as Adam Chance in Crossroads.
 Among the other familiar faces to appear was Lynda Bellingham, who later was later cast as the mother in a series of commercials for Oxo stock cubes, and later as Helen Herriot in the series All Creatures Great and Small, based on the books by James Herriot.
 Other regulars included Carmen Munroe, who was also a regular presenter in the Play School children's programme team; and a young Sally Knyvette, who went on to appear in Blake's 7 and Emmerdale Farm.

 By 1979, the "homely" feel of General Hospital was considered to be old-fashioned in the wake of newer, grittier dramas, and it was cancelled.
 Many episodes are missing from television archives.